Kattis91/with-travel-in-mind/README.md

         ![image](https://res.cloudinary.com/dx0imlozl/image/upload/v1700651095/no-results-following_w9a3tl.png)

-    - Clicking "Sign out" logs out the user and directs to the home page.
+    - Clicking "Sign out" logs out the user and directs to the home page ([User Story](https://github.com/Kattis91/with-travel-in-mind/issues/3))

     - The avatar and "Explorer" takes the user to their explorer profile.